-Lands' End, Inc. (the "Company") is a uni-channel retailer of casual clothing, accessories, footwear and home products.
-The Company is including this Conflict Minerals Report ("Report") as an exhibit to its Form SD for the year ended December 31, 2020, as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").
+Lands' End, Inc. ("Lands' End" or the "Company") is a leading digital retailer of solution-based apparel, swimwear, outerwear, accessories, footwear, home products and uniforms.
+The Company is including this Conflict Minerals Report ("Report") as an exhibit to its Form SD for the year ended December 31, 2023, as required by Rule 13p-1 under the Securities Exchange Act of 1934, as amended, and Form SD (collectively, the "Conflict Minerals Rule").